make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - Programmers call it "interpolation".
 - Let's define the desirable properties of a realistic transition:
-  - **Smooth**: The motion should be continuous.
+  - **Smooth**: The rotation should be continuous and at a constant rate, more or less.
   - **Shortest arc**: The rotation should follow the shorter way around.
-  - **Minimal energy**: We want a single rotation about a single axis.
+- Basically we want a single rotation around a single axis to simulate what you might expect from a physical object like a satellite.
-  - **Nearly constant velocity**: We want the rotation rate to be more or less constant.

 # Interpolation